Chasing the kind rhythm

 By Kevin Pennyfeather

-On this hot summer day, Nasra Adem gazes out at the 600 demonstrators who are packed against a precautionary police line at the steps of the Alberta Legislature, and puts her body where her poetry is.
+ON THIS HOT summer day, Nasra Adem gazes out at the 600 demonstrators packed against a precautionary police line at the steps of the Alberta Legislature, and puts her body where her poetry is.
 Wearing a traditional orange-and-green African dress that hangs past her ankles, and a matching headdress that temporarily tames the frizz of her thick black hair, she looks out from the podium into the faces of the crowd, and finds sympathetic eyes staring back.

 Some mornings Canada is my people